pimsmath/onlinecourses2020/content/courses/2022-2023/statistical-machine-learning-for-data-science/index.md

   focusing on hands-on skills with the statistical software, R, and applications to real data.
 The course covers re-sampling methods, regression and classification, tree-based methods, dimension reduction, and clustering.
 It embeds R training through the entire class.
-Additional information for this
-  course: I will have at least four graduate students from Mathematics and Statistics, the University of Victoria, interested in registering for this course.
-And this course is also one of the popular courses offered in my department at the University of Saskatchewan.

 # Course Website
 # course_website: